VeerMuchandi/Learn_ADK_Agents/cloudrun_agent_ui_tester/README.md

-# Custom UI for Testing ADK Agents
+# cloudrun_agent_ui_tester for Testing ADK Agents

-This document provides a guide on how to use and understand the Custom UI application, with a special focus on its implementation of the OAuth2 flow for authenticating with ADK agents.
+This document provides a guide on how to use and understand the cloudrun_agent_ui_tester application, with a special focus on its implementation of the OAuth2 flow for authenticating with ADK agents.

 ## Overview

-The Custom UI is a Flask-based web application that provides a simple chat interface for interacting with ADK agents deployed remotely.
+The cloudrun_agent_ui_tester is a Flask-based web application that provides a simple chat interface for interacting with ADK agents deployed remotely.
 It demonstrates how a front-end application can handle the user-centric OAuth2 flow required by agents that use tools protected by OAuth.

 ## Application Architecture

-The `custom-ui` application is composed of three main components:
+The `cloudrun_agent_ui_tester` application is composed of three main components:

 1.  **Front-end (Client/Browser):** This is what you see and interact with in your web browser.
 It is built with HTML, CSS, and Javascript.
 2.  **Back-end (Flask Application):** This is the Python server (`main.py`) that runs on your local machine.
 It acts as a bridge between the front-end and the remote agent.